-For the six months ended October 31, 2003, the Company's gross profit was approximately \$2,682,000, reflecting a gross profit margin of 28.8%.
-For the six months ended October 31, 2002, gross profit was approximately \$132,000, resulting in a gross profit margin was 21.8%.
-The increase in total Company gross profit is due to the sales as a result of the acquisitions of Invisinet, Walker and Clayborn.
+For the six months ended October 31, 2003, our cost of revenue was approximately \$6,640,000, or 71.2% of revenue.
+For the six months ended October 31, 2002, cost of revenue was approximately \$474,000, or 78.2% of revenue.
+The dollar increase in cost of revenue is due to the corresponding increase in revenues as a result of the acquisitions of Invisinet, Walker and Clayborn.
+The decrease in cost of revenue as a percentage of revenue is due to the revenue mix of the recent acquisitions.